alchemydc/btcrecover/.ai/memory-bank/progress.md

 - btcrecover uses all cores, which leaves nothing left for UI while running
 - cancel button in UI doesn't work
 - Advanced options column may not always hide as expected when toggled off (FreeSimpleGUI limitation or bug).
+- Direct use of btcrpass functions in isolation is fragile due to many required globals.

 ## Evolution of Project Decisions
 - Security elevated to a top-level requirement (handle seeds/passphrases with care).
 - Use of Python virtual environments (venv) mandated for dependency isolation.
 - Documentation-first workflow adopted to ensure clarity and continuity.
 - Gooey was evaluated but rejected due to incompatibility with the current CLI structure; PySimpleGUI (or Tkinter) with subprocess is now the preferred GUI approach.
+- Direct modular use of btcrpass abandoned after experiment; future approaches should avoid this pattern unless btcrecover is refactored for modularity.